coolbnjmn/TutorialToastView/README.md

 ### V0.1.16
 Resource set in podspec correctly, should find close button

+### V0.1.17
+Stil trying to set the podspec resource bundle to work for the images of the close button

 If this is not enough customization, let me know!

 ## License